dmitry-zolotaryov/Foundation/README.md

 # Foundation

-This is a starter project for a monorepo used to build a mobile app, a web app, and a backend API.
+Foundation is a starter project used to build a mobile app, a web app, a marketing site,and a backend API.

 ## Project Structure